 I would like to thank all our strategic partners, key stakeholders, leading UN bodies, speakers, experts, companies, institutions and exhibitors for their continuous support and contribution over the past years and sincerely hope that DIHAD 2022 will play a key role in fulfilling its core objectives in creating the change needed and ensuring that we are on the right track in achieving the set goals.

 I look forward to seeing you all at DIHAD 2022 hope you enjoy your stay in our beloved country – UAE and the beautiful city of Dubai!

 H.E.
 Amb.
 Gerhard Putman-Cramer

 Director, DIHAD International Scientific Advisory Board – DISAB

-On behalf of DIHAD’s International Scientific Advisory Board (DISAB), I am very pleased to invite you to attend the event’s 17th edition.
-We much look forward to welcoming you and to thank, on that occasion, all who actively contribute to the acknowledged success of the Conference, the Premium Webinars held online in the intervening year, the pre-Conference Workshop and the Exhibition.
+On behalf of DIHAD’s International Scientific Advisory Board (DISAB), I am very pleased to invite you to attend the event’s 18th edition.
+We much look forward to welcoming you and to thank, on that occasion, all who actively contribute to the acknowledged success of the Conference, the Premium Webinars held online in anticipation thereof, the pre-Conference Workshop and the Exhibition.